Bella Hadid Still Loves The Weeknd, ‘Heartbroken’ By Selena Gomez PDA?

 In the weeks since The Weeknd and his new girlfriend went public with one another, Bella Hadid has been spending the majority of her time in New York City, where she’s been spotted hanging out with her mother, former Real Housewives of Beverly Hills star Yolanda Foster, and her older sister, Gigi Hadid.
 She’s also been flooded with support online by her family, including her father, Mohamed Hadid, and her friend, Hailey Baldwin, who recently posted a tweet praising Bella Hadid for her cuteness.

-“[Bella Hadid] and Abel’s split wasn’t dramatic, but of course she’s hurt and pissed that he’s moved on so quickly with Selena,” another insider explained to People Magazine last month.
+“[Bella Hadid] and Abel’s split wasn’t dramatic, but of course she’s hurt and pi**ed that he’s moved on so quickly with Selena,” another insider explained to People magazine last month.

-Bella Hadid called it quits with The Weeknd in November of last year after about 2 years of dating.
+Bella Hadid called it quits with The Weeknd in November of last year after about two years of dating.
 Two months later, his relationship with Gomez was confirmed.

 At the time of Bella Hadid’s split from the singer, a source spoke out and claimed they would remain friends.